 why dynakit?(should I buy a Dynaco)

 If you're one of those people who makes buying decisions based on forum advice, trivial specs and obscure analytical numbers, a higher-means-better price scale, or one that buys in to the typical advertising and marketing hype, then you will have a hard time understanding how the Dynaco (antiquated and rudimentary) circuits and designs can sound and perform so well.
 The answer is simple, literally.
 Simplicity, it's often ignored, overlooked and underrated.
 Concerning superior sound, performance and proven design, it is fundamental.
-I have built a solid reputation on the simple "how does it sound" principal, real-world auditioning, because that's where the true value is.
+Complexity often begets complexity, although often impressive to look at and ponder, it too often absorbs the magic right out of the natural sonics of the music.
+It can also be a cover for the attempt to correct a poorly designed circuit.
+I have built a solid reputation using these simple designs and a "how does it sound" principal, real-world auditioning, because that's where the true value is.
 If it sounds good, that's what matters.

 Information can be misleading, as readily as it can guide.
 Sometimes what is claimed to be, or appears to be better, according to data, logic or hearsay, doesn't actually sound so good to our ears.
 Many modern designs sound shallow, harsh or sonically sterilized.
 Although these designs may be visually appealing, appearance can be misleading, often they just don't measure up where it counts most (how does it sound).
 Some brands try to impress with their overly-complex engineering and that magical-mystery wire.
 Some brands are self-declared audio champions, solely by virtue of their poetic superlatives.
 Exorbitant pricing, endless jargon of "laboratory" experimentations and complicated equations with the associated scientific terminologies become tricks of the trade.